-STRIPED BASS fishing is improving dramatically with the approaching full 'sturgeon" moon.
-Live lining bunker (Atlantic menhaden) on the reefs at dawn and dusk still is the best bet for some really large bass.
-There have been some very impressive schools of bass feeding on the surface on menhaden in the Lower CT River.
+STRIPED BASS fishing is improving with the approaching full 'sturgeon" moon this weekend.
+Live lining bunker (Atlantic menhaden) on the reefs at dawn and dusk still producing some nice bass (50 inches - 51 pounds, Clinton).
 Striper spots include the Watch Hill reefs, Ram Island Reef in Fishers Island Sound, lower Mystic and Thames River, the Race, Sluiceway, Plum Gut, Pigeon Rip, outer Bartlett Reef, Black Point, the "humps' south of Hatchett Reef, lower Connecticut River, Long Sand Shoal, Cornfield Point, Southwest Reef (outer), Sixmile Reef, Falkner Island area, the reefs off Branford, New Haven Harbor and the upper reaches, Charles Island area, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middle Ground, Penfield Reef, around the Norwalk Islands, and Cable and Anchor Reef.
 Dawn and dusk is prime time for large stripers on the reefs, rip areas and lower coastal tidal rivers.
 Live lining eels, bunker or hickory shad has been the ticket.
 Qualify for the CT Trophy Fish Award Program.

 BLACK SEA BASS fishing has become a deep water bite.
-These sea bass are migrating east as we speak.
-Western Sound anglers should try fishing near the Norwalk Islands.
-I highly recommend a party/charter boat trip to fish off of Block Island/Montauk...there are many giant-sized sea bass out there.
+Fishing has been very consistent in the east.
+Plan a trip on a party/charter boat trip to fish off of Block Island...there are many giant-sized sea bass out there.
 Eastern Sound (Fishers Island to Block Island and northeast of Montauk) anglers are having better success.
-Fishing is still good on the major reefs in the Eastern Sound.
-For those willing to travel, Block Island Sound is the place to be for humpback sea bass.
-Closer to home, the rocky reefs from Madison to Branford have been consistent all season.
-A reminder to all anglers...If you are fishing in water deeper than 100', barotrauma can cause released fish to struggle to make it back to the bottom.
+Fishing is still good on the major reefs in the eastern Sound.
+Closer to home, the rocky reefs from Niantic, to Branford (Faulkner Island) have been consistent all season.
+A reminder to all anglers...if you are fishing in water deeper than 100', barotrauma can cause released fish to struggle to make it back to the bottom.
 A descending devise such as the Shelton Fish Descender can help assist the sea bass air bladder to recompress and get safely back down to the depths.
-See Fishsmart.org for more information.
+See Fishsmart.org for more information